HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - this covers a NodeJs parasol that
       - hosts WorkBooks as Json data objects.
   - push the use of SqLite to hold GeoSpatial data
+    - initially this might make use got WoirkBooks as Json
     - review the version of the SqLite/Dd that was delivered with a couple of hours today
     - investigate the flask/python libraries
   - Review "closingWords"